rivan-nfl/rivz-portofolio/README.md

 # Rivan Web Portofolio
-Hi guys, this is my Web Portofolio, Check it out
+Hi guys, this is my Web Portofolio, Check it out Thanks
-Thank